vniems/BD-Lithium/README.md

     <summary><b>Genome-wide association study</b></summary>
   <ol>

 - **Genome-wide association study (GWAS) analysis & imputation:** we did not provide the code here.
-A summary is shown below:
+A summary is described as follows.
     -   DNA from 1106 subjects was genotyped on the Illumina PsychChip (https://sites.google.com/a/broadinstitute.org/psych-chip-resources/home).
     -   Genotype data was screened for low call rate, low genotyping rate, and Hardy-Weinberg equilibrium.
 Imputation was performed using IMPUTE2.
 Association was tested by linear regression as implemented in PLINK.

 - **Gene-based analysis:** we used a Versatile Gene-based Association Test (VEGAS): a web-based tool, https://vegas2.qimrberghofer.edu.au/.

-- **GWAS prioritizing analysis:** The GWAS results were reprioritized by using network information and the algorithms implemented in **genome-wide boosing analysis (GWAB)** and NetWAS methods.
+- **GWAS prioritizing analysis:** the GWAS results were reprioritized by using network information and the algorithms implemented in **genome-wide boosing analysis (GWAB)** and NetWAS methods.
   </ol>
 </details>